ccavanaugh/Max-Metal/README.md

 ## Small parts
 The *Idler Hub* is an optional design vs. using the Open Builds idler assembly.
-2 are required for each tower along with 2X 11 mm OD X 4 mm Wide x 5 mm ID bearings.
+2 are required for each tower along with 2X 11 mm OD X 4 mm Wide x 5 mm ID bearings.  v2 of the part is ment for the thicker idler arms that are now provided with all kits.

 The *Trick Truck Belt Spacer* is required to keep the belt parallel to the axis of travel if you are using Trick Trucks.

 These parts must be printed at 100% infill at 0.1 mm layer height.
 A larger layer height may create dimensional issues depending on the slicer used.

   They must be flat!
 PLA should provide sufficient strength.

+## Tensioner Cap
+Print at 80-100% infill.
+The jack screws will put stress on the parts as will final tightening the of 5mm idler screw.
+If you use these, you will need to replace the stock 30mm long idler screw with a 35mm long screw.
+A pair of 3mm x 16mm long screws and 3mm nyloc nuts will be need for tensioning.

 ## EZStruder Mount
 This part is chunky.
 We don't want it flexing under heavy retractions and it will see some radiated heat because of